 Broad sets of applicability.

-There are many millions of devices based on IEEE Std 802.15.4 are currently operating in Sub-1 GHz frequency bands, and the market is expanding rapidly; products based on 802.11ah are expected to enter the market in the future.
+Many millions of devices based on IEEE Std 802.15.4 are currently operating in Sub-1 GHz frequency bands, and the market is expanding rapidly; products based on IEEE Std 802.11ah-2016 are expected to enter the market in the future.
 Both standards use technology that is well proven, widely available, and widely used.

 Multiple vendors and numerous users.